Federated Domain Generalization: A Survey: Datasets and Applications

 \subsubsection{Natural Language Processing}

 In NLP, data plays a crucial role as it provides the foundation for building and training various NLP models and systems.
 It's worth noting that NLP models often require large and diverse datasets to achieve high performance and generalization.
-However, there exists data quality, data bias, insufficient data volume, challenging data annotation, and data privacy and ethical concerns in NLP, addressing them effectively is essential for developing high-quality and reliable NLP models.
-The introduction of FDG in NLP addresses domain shift, data distribution, privacy, and adaptability challenges by enhancing generalization capability, facilitating collaboration while maintaining data privacy, and enabling robust models for unseen domains \cite{bai2023benchmarking, lin2021fednlp, linworkshop}.
+However, there exists data quality, data bias, insufficient data volume, arduous data annotation, and data privacy and ethical concerns in NLP, addressing them effectively is essential for developing high-quality and reliable NLP models. \hlyellow{The adoption of FDG in NLP tackles issues related to domain shift, data distribution, privacy, and adaptability.
+It achieves this by improving the generalization ability, promoting collaboration while safeguarding data privacy, and supporting the development of sturdy models for previously unseen domains\mbox{\cite{bai2023benchmarking, lin2021fednlp, linworkshop}}}.